FarronF/limerick-council-meetings/meetings/2024/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th December 2023.md

  landlords not engaging despite repeated attempts

- no agreement with owner on an independent market valuation--- 11
+ no agreement with owner on an independent market valuation
+---
+11

  tenant has alternative accommodation or